Millennials and the Labor Force: A Look at the Trends

 Looking at the Labor Force Participation Rate (LFPR) for the 16-34 age range since 1948 you will see that it has declined rapidly since 2000.
 See Trends in the Teenage Workforce for an in-depth look at the teenage workforce.

-For reference, here is a pair of charts.
+For reference, here are a pair of charts.
 The first is a close-up look at Millennial LFPR growth since 2000, in which we break down further the Millennials into five-year cohorts.
 The teen year drop off since the turn of the century is clear here and the 25-34 cohort has declined only slightly, in line with other age groups (except those 55 and over).
 The second is a growth comparison chart for the overall range cohorts since 2000.